 - I like putting the extra pickle juice in the bowl with the veggies to help them marinate in the flavor while you prepare the rest of the dish.

-- Tips to prep ahead: Chop veggies.
+- Chop veggies.
 Saute red pepper.
 Soak or grind cashews if not using a high speed blender.
 Cook potato.
 Make creamy dressing.

-- Baby/toddler food idea: make sure pasta is well cooked and veggies are finely chopped.
+- Make sure pasta is well cooked and veggies are finely chopped.